nathanieldchu/ubuild_CCF/team.md

   media_alignment: Right
   headline: Nathaniel D. Chu
   content: I studied genetics and evolution as a undergraduate at Brown University
-    (2012) then coral reef diseases as a Fulbright Fellow with the Smithsonian Institution in Panama.
+    then coral reef diseases as a Fulbright Fellow with the Smithsonian Institution in Panama.
 As a PhD student at MIT, I studied the gut microbiome—the bacteria that live on and in the human body—and how it generates disease and contributes to human health and nutrition.
-As an sea-kayaking expedition leader with YMCA Camp Orkila, I taught communication and leadership to teens with YMCA Camp Orkila.<br><br>Now, I am thrilled to combine these passions to find ways to make the most delicious choice also the most sustainable choice.
+As a sea-kayaking expedition leader with YMCA Camp Orkila, I taught communication and leadership to teens.<br><br>Now I am thrilled to combine these passions to find ways to make the most delicious choice also the most sustainable choice.
   media:
     image: "/uploads/2019/06/10/ndc_headshot_circle_200px.png"
     alt_text: ''